13. Correction for multiple comparisons: Monte Carlo simulation

 3. Monte Carlo simulation: Creates multiple simulated null datasets, and from them creates a distribution of cluster sizes, from which the cluster size corresponding to a desired corrected P can be read off.

 We could go into a lot of detail about the relative merits of each method here, but that would be somewhat irrelevant for AFNI analysis, since the Monte Carlo method is the only one currently implemented in AFNI (other techniques might become available in the near future).
+In order to carry out the Monte Carlo simulation, we need some basic information about the data itself, as well as the uncorrected Pu that we plan on using for creating clusters, and a few other parameters that control the clustering operation.

 First we need an estimate of how spatially smooth the noise in the dataset is.
 To estimate this, we use the program 3dFWHM: